ivanhanigan/ivanhanigan.github.com/_posts/2013-04-17-suicide-and-drought-evidence-from-literature.md

 - [8]	A Page, S Morrell, and R Taylor.
 Suicide and political regime in New South Wales and Australia during the 20th century.
 Journal of Epidemiology and Community Health, 56, 2002.

+- [9]	Robyn Guiney.
+Farming suicides during the Victorian drought: 2001-2007.
+The Australian Journal of Rural Health, 20(1):11–5, February 2012.

+- [10]	I. C. Hanigan, C. D. Butler, P. N. Kokic, and M. F. Hutchinson.
+Suicide and drought in New South Wales, Australia, 1970-2007.
+Proceedings of the National Academy of Sciences, pages 1112965109–, August 2012.